koudaiii/kubeps/README.md

 ## Usage

-Logs of all pods, all containers in pod in the specified namespace are streaming.
-When new pod is added, logs of the pod also appears.
+`kubeps` gets all containers in pod in the specified namespace or labels.
+When new pod is added, the pod also appears.
-To stop streaming and exit, press `Ctrl-C`.
+To stop and exit, press `Ctrl-C`.

 ```bash
 ```